qr-answers/qr-answers.github.io/docs/developer/api.md

 }, [])
 ```

-To subscribe to an individual Question's answers/Responses, follow this pattern (the baseId can be determined by going to the Developer section of the app and selecting <span class="form-label">Find Specific Question for API</span>, the clicking the 'copy' icon to get the baseId.  use the baseId below):
+To subscribe to an individual Question's answers/Responses, follow this pattern (the baseId can be determined by going to the Developer section of the app and selecting <span class="form-label">Find Specific Question for API</span>, then clicking the 'copy' icon to get the baseId.
+Then use the baseId in the below code):

   <p align="center" class="screen-shot">
   <img class="image-border-qr" alt="find specific question" src="../../assets/images/find_specific_question.png">